-Our CMM software enables us to inspect complex parts, ensuring that they are machined to the exact tolerance required.
+Our coordinate measuring machine software enables us to inspect complex parts, ensuring that they are machined to the exact tolerance required.
 From concept through to detailed design, measuring and inspection reports can be carried out using 2D drawings or 3D Cad Models.

 All measurements can be compared directly back to 2D drawings or 3D CAD models.
 Results can be presented in a variety of ways to suit your needs, e.g. tabular reports, graphical reports, surface colour maps, export data files, etc. Measurement results can also be combined with full statistical reports.

-The availability of CAD enables the CMM user to import the design data of the component to be measured.
-It offers the ability to create a measurement programme independently of the CMM, thus enabling the CMM to measure while the programme is written elsewhere; a cost-effective use of the CMM.
+The availability of CAD enables the coordinate measuring machine (CMM) user to import the design data of the component to be measured.
+It offers the ability to create a measurement programme independently of the CMM, thus enabling the CMM to measure while the programme is written elsewhere, a cost-effective use of the CMM.